TrueNAS Scale Nextcloud w/ Traefik reverse proxy (https)

 and enjoy 😀!

-27 thoughts on “TrueNAS Scale Nextcloud w/ Traefik reverse proxy (https)”
+27 thoughts on “TrueNAS Scale Nextcloud and reverse proxy (https)”

 Hi I am not able to make this working.
 Could you please help me?